In this post, I’m sharing How to Build a DIY Picture Frame with glass panel and a custom cut mat!

 I really like the look of the decorative edge and the mitered corners.

-Making picture frames is really a fairly simple project (if you don’t miscalculate your size and crack your already assembled frame with a router bit haha) and it could save you hundreds of dollars vs buying a custom size frame.
+Making custom picture frames is really a fairly simple project once you get your measurements figured out and it could save you HUNDREDS of dollars vs buying a custom built frame.

 The process is the same no matter how wide you choose to make your frame or your mat or the size of your picture, so it’s really easy to customize however you want if you can do a little basic math.

 So if you are ready to get building, or you want to save it for later, don’t forget to pin this post!